 Brazil nuts come from the South American Brazil Nut Tree, one of the largest and longest-lived trees in the Amazon rainforest!
 They are a great on-the-go treat; a tasty, healthy snack with a ton of health benefits for humans.
 They are widely used in nut milk, muesli, and trail mixes, and have touted health benefits for humans that include supporting brain function, anti-inflammatory properties, and improving heart health.

 But can dogs eat Brazil nuts?
 Are Brazil nuts safe for dogs?
-The answer is no, not really.
+The answer is no and you should not feed your dog Brazil nuts.
 While Brazil nuts are not toxic for your pooch, they do have some potential health concerns that make it better to avoid including them in your dog’s diet.

 In this article, we’ll look at some of the potential health concerns to be aware of with feeding your dog Brazil nuts, and why it’s better to avoid them altogether.